Family Attorney(s) in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 - Orders of Protection : We can help you in legal proceedings involving restraining orders.

-What is Family Law in Missouri, Illinois, Kansas and Oklahoma?
+What is Family Law in Missouri, Illinois, Kansas, Oklahoma and Nebraska?

 Family law refers to the practice of helping individuals with family relationships.
 It includes helping families pick up the pieces of their lives, while guiding them through this difficult time.
 Family law matters may include the divorce, child custody and child support matters, adoption, paternity, and father’s rights issues.
 Because of the nature of these matters, family law cases tend to be very emotional and strenuous for the parties involved.
 At Stange Law Firm, PC, our attorneys are there to help clients through this difficult process.
 Family law practice may involve any of these following topics: